Article 5 min read

 Illustration for "How to Extract Data from a Chart in a PDF"

-To extract data from a chart in a PDF, render the page as a high-resolution PNG, upload it to a digitizer, calibrate two known points per axis, and export as CSV or XLSX.
-The PDF format itself never gets parsed — you work from a pixel image of the page.
+To extract data from a chart in a PDF, upload the PDF directly.
+DataFromChart’s in-app page picker shows every page; pick the one with your chart and it renders to an image in your browser.
+Then calibrate two known points per axis and export as CSV or XLSX.
+The PDF format itself never gets parsed — you work from a pixel image, but you don’t have to produce that image yourself.

-Snipping tool (fast).
-Use macOS Screenshot (Cmd+Shift+4), Windows Snipping Tool, or your browser’s screenshot extension.
+Snipping tool (quick, single value). macOS Screenshot (Cmd+Shift+4), Windows Snipping Tool, or a browser extension.
 Zoom the PDF to 200%+ before snipping so the captured pixels are dense.
-Crop tight to the plot area.
+Crop tight.
+Handy when you just want one value and the PDF isn’t to hand as a file.

-For charts with very thin lines or dense data, the page export is meaningfully better.
+For thin lines or dense data, the direct upload is plenty in most cases; a manual 300-DPI pre-render only helps at the extreme end.
 For a quick scan of a single value, snipping is fine.

 The walkthrough

-Step 7: export.
-Choose XLSX.
-The resulting file contains a Data sheet with all extracted (year, ppb) values per series, plus the chart image embedded for verification, plus the axis labels with units (“Year” and “ppb”).
+6. Export.
+XLSX contains a Data sheet with (year, ppb) per series, the chart embedded, and axis labels with units.

 Have a PDF chart open right now?
-Render the page as PNG, then drop it into the extractor.
-You’ll be exporting in five minutes.
+Drop the PDF straight into the extractor, pick the page, and you’ll be exporting in five minutes.

 Common problems and fixes